adrianacalderon/gis_portfolio/README.md

-# Spatial Data Science, Water Resources, Climate Change
-## Summary
+# Map Portfolio
 Hi!
-I am a Geographer with experience in spatial data science, focusing on water resources management and climate change.
+I am a Geographer with experience in spatial data science, specializing in water resources management and climate change.

-# Map Portfolio
-Below is a compilation of selected GIS mapping projects.
+I enjoy creating new maps to explore and highlight the geography of our world using creative techniques and vibrant colors.
+I’m also passionate about experimenting with new geospatial data and tools to bring visualizations to life in vivid ways. palm_tree:

 ## Banana Plantations in Changuinola, Panama
 ![](assets/bananas2.png)